 This agrees with the concept found in Song of Solomon 8:10:

 I am a wall [have overcome the enemy], and my breasts like towers [have borne much fruit, thereby gaining dominion]: then was I in his eyes as one that found favour.

 Righteousness is given to us when we place our faith and trust in the Lord Jesus Christ.
 But membership in the firstfruits, in the ranks of those who receive the life and authority promised to the victorious saints, cannot be given to us by our merely making a profession of faith.
 If it could, then Revelation chapters 2 and 3 would make no sense, for these two chapters do not base their praises and rebukes on belief in doctrine, but on works that come from true faith and obedience.
 Christ says to every one of the churches, “I know thy works.”

 Membership in Christ begins with the grace of forgiveness and imputed (ascribed) righteousness.
 Membership in Christ is maintained as we bring forth in our lives the fruit of the Spirit.
 Those who do not bring forth the fruit of the Spirit after a period of time are cut out of the Vine (John 15:2,6).

-When we read of the Lord’s attitude toward the Christian churches (Revelation, Chapters Two and Three) we realize the churches on earth are far from being the "undefiled one" whom the Lord is seeking.
+When we read of the Lord’s attitude toward the Christian churches in Revelation chapters 2 and 3, we realize the churches on earth are far from being the “undefiled one” whom the Lord is seeking.
 We find the Lord addressing the victorious saints one at a time, calling His firstfruits out from the Christian churches.